mhollfelder/openvent/docs/06_prototype/latest.md

 ## Introduction

 The third prototype is merging the condensed learnings of the first two [prototypes](./README.md).\
-However, it is mainly the extension of the first prototype with one tilting lever that is pulled to squeeze the bag valve mask.
+In a nutshell, it is mainly an extension of the first prototype with one tilting lever that is pulled to squeeze the bag valve mask.

 A video summarizing the testing of this prototype can be found on our YouTube channel OpenVent [here]().